yhomarys-qa/qa-portfolio/02-Test-Cases/Search/TC-012_Search_Persistence.md

 ---

 ## ✅ Expected Result
-- Search state is either preserved or reset consistently
+- Search state is reset after navigating to another page
+- Product Catalog is displayed in its default state
+- Search field is cleared
-- Behavior is predictable and user-friendly
+- Behavior is consistent and does not cause confusion
+- No errors or unexpected behavior occur